 The team member is sensitive to the child’s pace, development, temperament, need for connection or distance, and adjusts the interview accordingly.

 Our translator is available to attend interviews for those children who have just entered the school from a foreign land.
 There are many such children from Yemen.
+Our translators speak Ukranian, Arabic, French, and Spanish.

 Materials, Props, and Transportation